ojosproject/website/news/2024/09-20-road-to-iris.md

 ## Hello, Tauri!

-Hi hi, I'm Carlos.
-I am one of the founding members of the Ojos Project.
-My main responsibility when it comes to Iris is working with the backend and ensuring Tauri is appropriately implemented in the backend and the frontend.
+Hi, hi!
+I'm Carlos, one of the founding members of the Ojos Project.
+My main responsibility regarding Iris is working with the backend and ensuring Tauri is appropriately implemented in the backend and the frontend.

 Tauri is a toolkit to help developers create desktop apps using Rust and a